-What was “a little unclear to me” from the AdvisorHub article that reported Sieg’s comments on Thursday was “whether the comments were a prediction or a mandate” that all Merrill brokers become part of a team by 2030.
+What’s “a little unclear to me [is] whether the comments were a prediction or a mandate” that all Merrill brokers become part of a team by 2030, Diamond said.
 That was not made clear by Sieg during his presentation.

 “I think it’s a big distinction,” Diamond said.
 There are benefits to teams for the firms, clients and advisors, he said, noting that it provides greater scale for advisors and gives clients access to diverse points of view.

 “But a mandate … will not feel good and that is, I think, what is likely to cause a strong reaction from advisors,” he said.
 “The reality is some advisors just prefer to be sole practitioners.”